 Have you ever tried to search for someone’s criminal records?
 Was it a difficult process?
-Dis you do your search online or did you call the Calcasieu Parish courthouse? was the information you recieved correct?
+Did you do your search online or did you call the Calcasieu Parish courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records, and your comments may help other people that are in the same situation.

 Click here to tell about all about it

 For Federal crimes, the FBI has a listing of the Ten Most Wanted Criminals.
 In Calcasieu Parish, the Calcasieu Parish Sheriff has a list of most wanted criminals, too.

 Life In Jail / What Its Like